IHE/EMS/Transformations/HL7 CDA to NEMSIS/C-CDA-R2.1_CCD_to_NEMSIS-3.5.0.md

 ## Files

 * **[C-CDA-R2.1_CCD_to_NEMSIS-3.5.0.xsl](C-CDA-R2.1_CCD_to_NEMSIS-3.5.0.xsl)**
   * The XML Style Sheet Language Transformation (XSLT) file.
+It also imports XSLT files from `includes`.
 * **[C-CDA-R2.1_CCD_to_NEMSIS-3.5.0_In.xml](C-CDA-R2.1_CCD_to_NEMSIS-3.5.0_In.xml)**
   * Sample Continuity of Care Document representing a hospital emergency department encounter following EMS transport.
 * **[C-CDA-R2.1_CCD_to_NEMSIS-3.5.0_Out.xml](C-CDA-R2.1_CCD_to_NEMSIS-3.5.0_Out.xml)**